 The best part is that many of these premium subscriptions offer listeners a free trial before charging them for the first month.

-- Apple Podcasts syncs seamlessly with Siri, so you can easily control playback and follow shows.
+- Apple Podcasts (see also our comparison of Overcast and Apple Podcast) syncs seamlessly with Siri, so you can easily control playback and follow shows.

 - Linking your account to the Amazon Alexa app allows you to listen to the podcast app using Alexa.